The Darling Apron

 • Heat 1 tbsp. of olive oil in a 6-quart Dutch oven over medium-high heat.
 Season chicken thighs with salt & lemon pepper.
 Add to the Dutch oven and brown 4-5 minutes until the chicken has some nice color (doesn't have to be fully cooked).
 Remove chicken from the pan.

 • Add another 1 tbsp. olive oil to the Dutch oven.
 Add onion and sauté 2-3 minutes.
 Add garlic and sauté another minute.
+Add white wine and scrape all the bits off the bottom of the pan.

-• Stir in chicken broth, being sure to scrape the bottom of the Dutch oven.
-Add the chicken pieces.
+• Stir in chicken broth and add the chicken pieces.
 Bring the mixture to a simmer, then cover and bake in the oven for 30 minutes.

 More Main Dishes